pingcap/docs/data-migration/aurora/increment-aurora.md

 DM relies on the `ROW`-formatted binlog for incremental replication, so you need to enable the binary logging for an Aurora MySQL cluster.
 For the configuration instructions, refer to Amazon's document [Enable binary for an Aurora Cluster](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/?nc1=h_ls).

-If GTID is enabled in Aurora, you can migrate data based on GTID.
-For how to enable it, see [Configuring GTID-Based Replication for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora).
-To migrate data based on GTID, you need to set `enable-gtid` to `true` in the configuration file of data source in step 2 [Configure the data source](#step-2-configure-the-data-source).
+If global transaction identifiers (GTIDs) are enabled in Aurora, you can migrate data based on GTIDs.
+For how to enable it, refer to Amazon's document [Configuring GTID-Based Replication for an Aurora MySQL Cluster](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/mysql-replication-gtid.html#mysql-replication-gtid.configuring-aurora).

 > **Note:**
 >